John A. Agnew

-John A. Agnew, FBA (born Millom, England, August 29, 1949) is a prominent British-American political geographer.
+John A. Agnew, FBA (born Millom, England, August 29, 1949) is a British-American political geographer.
 Agnew was educated at the Universities of Exeter and Liverpool in England and Ohio State in the United States.

 Life and career

 From 1975 until 1995, he was a professor of geography at Syracuse University in New York.
 Agnew taught courses on political geography, the history of geography, European cities, and the Mediterranean World.
 He moved to University of California, Los Angeles (UCLA) in 1995 and he chaired the Department of Geography at UCLA from 1998 to 2002.
 Agnew retired from UCLA in 2024, and is now Distinguished Professor Emeritus of Geography and Italian at UCLA.

 He has written widely on questions of territory, place, and political power.
 He has also worked on issues of "science" in geography and how knowledge is created and circulates in and across places.
 He is best known for his work completely reinventing "geopolitics" as a field of study and for his theoretical and empirical efforts at showing how national politics is best understood in terms of the geographical dynamics of "places" and how they are made out of both local and long-distance determinants.
 One of his best known books is "Place and Politics" (1987).
 Another is "Geopolitics: Re-Visioning World Politics" (2003).
 Much of his empirical research involves Italy, Greece, and the United States.

 John Agnew was President of the Association of American Geographers, the main professional organization for academic geography in the United States, from 2008 to 2009.
 He was associate editor of its flagship journal, Annals of the Association of American Geographers and was co-editor of the international journal Geopolitics with David Newman from 1998 to 2009.
 He was the founding editor-in-chief of the journal, "Territory, Politics, Governance" published by Routledge, from 2011 until 2019.